 The primary material risk exposure for the Group is insurance/underwriting risk.
 Insurance/underwriting risk incorporates those risks associated with premium, reserve and catastrophe risks.
 Premium risk broadly encompasses the risks of estimation error and estimation bias throughout the Group's pricing and reserving activities.
 Reserving risk includes the same risks as those of premium risks with the addition of mis-estimation arising from latent sources of risk and delays in the emergence of loss information.
 Catastrophe risk includes the premiums and expenses surrounding the writing of business for both natural catastrophes and manmade events.
 The Group conducts annual risk assessments which review the current strategies for identifying and managing these risks.
 An objective of the risk assessment process is to highlight any increases in risk exposures as well as any deficiencies in the Group's strategies to address these risks.
 The results of these assessments are reviewed by the Risk Management Committee.
-As of year-end 2019, the largest concentration of the Group's underwriting exposure arises out of natural catastrophe events, and more specifically, Florida hurricane.
+As of year-end 2020, the largest concentration of the Group's underwriting exposure arises out of natural catastrophe events, and more specifically, Florida hurricane.
 To minimize the exposure to such a concentration risk, the Group monitors and controls its catastrophe risk exposure through aggregate and occurrence catastrophe tolerances.

 The secondary risk exposures areas, other than underwriting and catastrophe risk, by which the Group might be subject to concentration of risk would be investments and credit or counterparty risks.
 In order to minimize its subjectivity to investment concentration risk, the Group has designed its investment portfolio to diversify risks, including interest rate, credit, structure and equity risks.
 To ensure diversification and to avoid excessive aggregation of risks, the Group has placed limits on asset types, economic sector exposure, industry exposure and individual security exposure, which are monitored on an ongoing basis.
 The Finance Committee of the Board of Directors is charged with the responsibility to monitor the Group's compliance with the policies, guidelines and risk limits governing its investment portfolios.
-The weighted average credit rating of the Group's investment portfolio is AA- as of year-end 2019, and the exposures due to investment concentration are within internal tolerances.
+The weighted average credit rating of the Group's investment portfolio is AA as of year-end 2020, and the exposures due to investment concentration are within internal tolerances.

 Credit or counterparty risk exposures other than those associated with investments, as noted above arise from exposure to default by a third party.
 The Group is subject to credit risk with respect to the Group's reinsurers because the transfer of risk to a reinsurer does not relieve the Group of its liability to its clients.
 If the Group's reinsurers experience financial difficulties, they may be unable to pay.
 In addition, reinsurers may be unwilling to pay, even though they are able to do so.
 The failure of one or more of the Group's reinsurers to honor their obligations to the Group in a timely fashion would impact its cash flow and reduce its net income and, depending upon the amount of reinsurance it has purchased, could cause the Group to incur a significant loss.
 When reinsurance or retrocessional reinsurance is purchased, the Group requires its reinsurers to have strong financial strength ratings.
-The Group evaluates the financial condition of its reinsurers and monitors its concentration of credit risk on an ongoing basis.
 The Group manages its credit risk in its reinsurance relationships by transacting with reinsurers that it considers financially sound and, if necessary, may hold collateral in the form of cash, trust accounts and/or irrevocable letters of credit.
 This collateral can be drawn on for amounts that remain unpaid beyond specified time periods on an individual reinsurer basis.
-As noted above in Item 3.b.
-Risk Mitigation and Monitoring, the Group has developed and implemented the Enterprise Risk Management Policy to minimize potential credit risks associated with third party reinsurance.
-Additionally, the Group's Risk Management Committee regularly reviews and monitors potential impacts of credit or counterparty defaults.
-As of year-end 2019, the largest counterparty risk exposure comes in the form of ceded reinsurance, and exposure to each reinsurer is monitored and controlled to be within tolerances.